Retail Sales Training

 Having an in-house dedicated trainer position runs $35K-$60K annually, depending on their work experience.

-An outside trainer who appears at a company gathering could run anywhere from $6K-20K, depending on the number of hours expected and location.
+An outside trainer who appears at a company gathering could run anywhere from $6K-20K, depending on the expected hours and location.

 Online training that you subscribe to starts under $200 per month.

-Online training you create in-house can run $50k-$200K.
-Note that doesn’t include all the associated costs of additional stakeholder meetings and signoffs required.
-And there’s no guarantee afterwards that your program will truly lift sales until it is out in the field.
-Shadow training and most self-paced courses are free because they are usually dependent on using existing employees on the schedule or free videos on the web.
+Online training you create in-house can run $50k—$200k.
+Note that this doesn’t include all the associated costs of additional stakeholder meetings and signoffs required.
+And there’s no guarantee afterward that your program will truly lift sales until it is out in the field.
+Shadow training and most self-paced courses are free because they usually depend on using existing employees on the schedule or free videos on the web.

 If you use a professional retail sales training program and have a 100% commitment to success from the top down, and if the training is mentored in such a way to inspect what is expected, you should expect a lift in your key performance indicators (KPIs.)

 After about 3-6 months, enough of your selling culture should have been upgraded to see a bump in your average number of items per sale and average check.
-Those two are most affected by your retail associates.
+Your retail associates most affect those two.

 Retail sales training should include anyone in charge of monitoring or managing your sales staff.
 That would include your HR Director, OPS Director, District Managers, Managers, and Assistant Managers because if they don’t know what is being trained, how will they know whether the associates are using what is taught?